AbhilashPaul/peer-match-service/README.md

                     "lived_experience_narrative": "Recovering from depression and substance use was a transformative journey for me.
 Fitness and cooking became my outlets, and I want to inspire others to find their own paths to recovery."
                 },
                 "reason_for_match": [
-                    "Shares the same condition: Depression.",
-                    "Ethan's interest in fitness aligns with the adolescent's hobbies of hiking and cycling.", "Ethan's narrative focuses on finding outlets for recovery, which could be beneficial for the adolescent."
+                    "Shares the same mental health condition (Depression).", "Has an interest in fitness, which aligns with the adolescent's hobbies of hiking and cycling.", "His lived experience narrative focuses on finding outlets for recovery, which could be beneficial for the adolescent."
+                ]
+            },
+            {
+                "peer_supporter_profile": {
+                    "profile_id": 4,
+                    "full_name": "Daniel Kim",
+                    "age": 29,
+                    "gender": "Male",
+                    "selected_interests": [
+                        "Gaming",
+                        "Technology",
+                        "Coding"
+                    ],
+                    "mental_health_history": [
+                        "ADHD",
+                        "Depression"
+                    ],
+                    "lived_experience_narrative": "Growing up with ADHD was challenging because I often felt misunderstood.
+Gaming and coding became my outlets for creativity and focus.
+I want to help others embrace their unique strengths."
+                },
+                "reason_for_match": [
+                    "Shares the same mental health condition (Depression).", "His lived experience narrative focuses on finding outlets for creativity, which could be beneficial for the adolescent.", "While his interests don't directly overlap, his experience with feeling misunderstood could resonate with a reserved adolescent."
                 ]
             },
             {